SalesforceLabs/OrgCheck/packages/orgcheck-sfdx-plugin/messages/global.md

 Name of the check (or action) you would like to perform on this org

 # flags.accept-the-terms.summary
-In production orgs, you need to explicitelly accept the terms before using Org Check in this environment.
+In production orgs, you need to explicitly accept the terms before using Org Check in this environment.

 # flags.sobject.summary
 Filter by SObject API name